 The first test pattern (used in manufacturing to verify the screen intensity) shows two squares, one bright and one dim.
 Press any key to activate the next display.

-The second test pattern shows 32 color levels.
+The second test pattern shows the 32-color text palette (Various gray scale patterns appear if the system does not have the color option enabled.).
 Check for problems with the overall pattern.
 (If the system does not have the color option, various grey scale patterns display.)

-Press the Enter key to exit the test.
+Press any key to exit the test.